reach4help/reach4help/web-client/docs/CodingConventions/CODING_CONVENTIONS.md

 - - - or
 - - -   // eslint-disable-next-line @typescript-eslint/no-use-before-declare

-## Try to parameterize declarations rather than relying on
+## Try to parameterize declarations rather than relying on function closures

 BAD: